Download and use our free 4-5-4 calendars to compare year-over-year retail sales. Read more about how to use them in our guide below.

 Plus, by better understanding the sales trends of specific periods (such as certain weeks, months, or quarters), you can schedule promotions to boost sales during historically slower times.
 Similarly, you can capitalize on traditionally busy times by planning major promotions or campaigns during peak periods.

-Managing Inventory & Merchandising
+Inventory Management & Merchandising

 The 4-5-4 calendar can also help optimize your merchandising strategy and open-to-buy planning (a system for managing retail inventory).